 The National Museum’s library is Norway’s leading art library.

-The National Museum’s Documentation Archive contains primarily the art historical material about the institutions that were merged in 2003 to form the National Museum of Art, Architecture and Design: the National Gallery (founded 1837), the Museum of Decorative Arts and Design (founded 1876), the Museum of Contemporary Art (founded 1988), the Norwegian Museum of Architecture (founded 1975), and the National Touring Exhibitions, Norway (founded 1996).
+Today, the bulk of the material in the documentation archive is of art-historical relevance relating to the institutions that merged in 2003 to form Stiftelsen Nasjonalmuseet for kunst (the National Museum of Art Foundation): the National Gallery (founded 1837), the Museum of Decorative Arts and Design (founded 1876), the Museum of Contemporary Art (founded 1988), the Museum of Architecture (founded 1975) and the National Touring Exhibitions, Norway (founded 1996).